YunoHost/doc/filezilla.md

 # Exchange files with your server using a graphical interface

-This page explains how to exchange files (backup archives, music, pictures, movies, ...) with your server using a graphical interface for the (S)FTP protocol.
+This page explains how to exchange files (backup archives, music, pictures, movies...) with your server using a graphical interface for the (S)FTP protocol.
 This is an alternative to using `scp` which can be deemed technical and cryptic, or using an app like Nextcloud.